philadams-zz/philadams.net/src/quotes.md

 -
 > To attain knowledge, add things every day.
 To attain wisdom, subtract
 > things every day. _Lao Tzu_

 -
+> Simplicity is the ultimate sophistication. _Leonardo da Vinci_

+-
 > We are what we only pretend to be.
 So we must be careful about what we